Developmental Disabilities in Adolescents

 Commonly known as ADD and ADHD and referred to together as AD/HD, attention-deficit/hyperactivity disorder is a common neurobehavioral disorder that causes problems such as over-activity, inattentiveness, and impulsivity in affected adolescents.
 AD/HD is a lifelong disorder that can significantly impact a person’s work, school, home, and interpersonal relationships.

 Grand Canyon University’s BS in addiction counseling can prepare you for a rewarding career helping individuals and families who struggle with drug dependency.
-You can discover more about our programs by visiting our website or clicking the Request More Information button on this page.
+You can discover more about our other counseling programs by visiting our website or clicking the Request More Information button on this page.

 The views and opinions expressed in this article are those of the author’s and do not necessarily reflect the official policy or position of Grand Canyon University.
 Any sources cited were accurate as of the publish date.